 Antibiotics have become an indispensable part of the medical procedure to treat various diseases.
-Children, being in the most active phase of life, play in the gardens inhabited by all sorts of insects, slide on the railings laden with dust, sail paper boats in the muddy puddles on a rainy day and what not!
-We, the parents, are often on our toes running to the doctors with their cuts and wounds, infections and ailments due to their fearless fun-loving attitude.
+Children, being in the most active phase of life, play in the gardens inhabited by all sorts of insects, slide on the railings laden with dust, sail paper boats in the muddy puddles on a rainy day, and what not!
+We, the parents, are often on our toes running to the doctors with their cuts and wounds, infections, and ailments due to their fearless fun-loving attitude.

 Though the side effects of various drugs are a major concern for parents, less do they know about their toxic effects on the Central Nervous System of their children.
 The neurotoxic side effects of the antibiotics are not that well recognized until now - .
-According to an article published by University of Oxford, July 22,2020, experiments on mice show that antibiotic treatment during infancy impedes brain signalling pathways that function in social behaviour and pain regulation.
+According to an article published by the University of Oxford, July 22,2020, experiments on mice show that antibiotic treatment during infancy impedes brain signaling pathways that function in social behaviour and pain regulation.
 If the same is true for humans also, still needs to be established.

 A lot of factors increase the susceptibility to neurotoxicity like genetic factors, nutritional status, renal efficiency, blood flow, tissue- uptake, status of blood-brain barrier rate of medicine absorption, target tissues of the antibiotic, route of the drug-delivery, elimination of medicine's metabolites and Central nervous system penetration - .
 Antibiotic induced neurotoxic side effects can have a whole gamut of neurological implications.
 So, these wonderful life savers, as the antibiotics are known as, can become the villains for our brain and can affect our thinking too!